alexpghayes/modeltests/cran-comments.md

 ## modeltests

-This submission extends the argument and column glossaries used for unit testing in modeling packages to accommodate the upcoming broom release.
+This submission extends the argument and column glossaries used for unit testing in modeling packages to accommodate the upcoming broom release, 0.7.1.

 ## Test environments

 * local OS X install: R 3.6
-* win-builder: oldrel, rel, devel
+* win-builder: devel
 * rhub: oldrel, rel, devel

 ## R CMD check results